deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 ## Install required library
 1) Navigate to the folder location using the command line
-2) Run "-m pip install -r requirements.txt"
+2) Run "pip install -r requirements.txt"

 ## Running Progam
 1) Navigate to the folder location using the command line
 2) Run main.py
 3) When prompted, navigate to the "Data" folder in the downloaded directory
 4) The results will be printed in the console.
-Go to the indentified directories to see the auxilary data files.
+Go to the "Output" directory in the "Data" folder to see additional data figures.

 # Additional Details About Program

+## High-level flowchart
+1) Extract file names of images, UDM and xml files.
+2) Extract relevant meta data from xml files (including TOA-Coefficients)
+3) Import imagery and apply TOA-Coefficients
+4) Calculate NDVI
+5) Import masks from UDM files and merge into a single mask.
+6) Apply mask to NDVI imagery
+7) Thresold NDVI to classify imagery into vegetation and soil.
+Perform change detection on a pixel-by-pixel basis between sequential data aquisitions.
+8) Calculate rate of change from vegetation class to soil class between sequential data aquistions
+9) Plot NDVI images, classification images, and change detection images

 Soil can be differentiated from green vegetaion via the chloropyl absoption feature and the red edge.
 As such NVDI and Greenness spectral indices should be able to differentiate between the two materials.